stevenjmesser/visitmy.website/_posts/2021-09-22-run-notes-september-2021.md

 The race organisers provided a [training plan](https://pnimages.lululemon.com/content/dam/seawheeze/EN_SW21_Training%20Guide_10K_CAN_Updated_1.pdf?icid=cdp-story:seawheeze-virtual-run;5;12lrgmasonry;campaigns) that encouraged you to run 4 times a week, mostly easy runs, with one long run and some pace work.
 It felt like quite a light program, but I figure it uses the [80/20 rule](https://www.runnersworld.com/uk/training/motivation/a27718661/what-is-80-20-running/).
 The only changes I made to the program were to swap yoga days for recovery runs or swimming, and I occasionally ran longer than you were supposed to for a long run.

 I ran longer on long runs because I’ve been getting into off-road/trail/fell running[^1], and I’m really loving it, but I made up for it by reducing my easy run miles and taking recovery runs really slowly.
-(I’m still not sure if easy runs and recovery runs are the same thing...)
+(I’m still not sure if easy runs and recovery runs are the same thing…)

 ### First attempt